 Name me one instance in the Gospels where Jesus refused to heal someone in order to glorify His Father.
-You will not find one instance because Jesus healed everyone who came to Him!
+You will not find a single one because Jesus healed everyone who came to Him without exception!
 In each and every case, both recipients and onlookers glorified the Father!

 There is great misconception the prosperity camp teaches Christ died to provide us with an easy life.

 [loud buzzer] Wrong answer!
 Sorry, thank you for playing!

 Every teacher I have ever heard says nothing of the sort!
 What they do teach is this:

 - Whenever we face trials and tribulations, those challenges are not from a child-abusing God inflicting them upon us to “teach us something” (humility, patience, whatever, etc., etc., ad infinitum, ad nauseam.

 - Such trials and temptations actually come from an evil and psychopathic Satan who hates us and seeks to steal, kill, and destroy in our lives.